 1. Former Safeway and Tillamook RV Site: The Agency has committed funding towards the Hadley Road Drainage project, which will add underground pumps to assist to alleviate flooding issues on Hadley Road which runs east to west between the former Safeway site and Tillamook RV site.
-The City is currently working with local groups to develop soccer fields on the property so this area will see increased usage in the future.
+The City has leased the open area left at the old Safeway Store site to local group developing soccer fields on the property.
+This area should see increased usage in the future.

-2. 3rd Street and Stillwell Avenue Intersection: The Agency has committed funding towards improving the intersection of 3rd Street and Stillwell Avenue to widen the turn radius for larger vehicles.
+2. 3^{rd} Street and Stillwell Avenue Intersection: The Agency has committed funding towards improving the intersection of 3^{rd} Street and Stillwell Avenue to widen the turn radius for larger vehicles.
 This intersection is heavily used by commercial vehicles and passenger vehicles.

-3. 2nd Street Underground Electrical: With the completion of the Oregon Department of Transportation Intersection project in late 2018 the City approached the Agency for assistance in placing underground electrical service from the City Hall building on Laurel Avenue west to Ivy Avenue.
+3. 2nd Street Underground Electrical: The City of Tillamook is working with the Tillamook PUD in placing underground electrical service from the City Hall building on Laurel Avenue west to Ivy Avenue.
 This project will upgrade the electrical service for approximately 8 to 10 businesses in the vicinity.
+Urban Renewal has committed to funding this project.

 At this time, private projects are limited due to funding.
-The Agency will be seeking loan funding for new private projects during Fiscal Year 2019-2020.
-As of June 30, 2019 the Agency had indebtedness in the amount of \$2,942,879.55.
+The Agency will continue seeking loan funding for new private projects during Fiscal Year 2020-2021.
+As of June 30, 2020 the Agency had indebtedness in the amount of \$2,725,083.27.